InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/contracted-contributor.md

 ## Forces

 - Managers are held responsible for the results of their business units.
 Letting their staff participate in InnerSource activities which might spend time making contributions outside of their business unit effectively reduces the capacity of his or her unit.
 This will likely make it harder for the managers to reach or exceed their goals.
 - Line managers and HR will, by default, judge the performance of their subordinates against their business units goals, which might not be aligned with the goals of the InnerSource community.
 - The less executive air cover a line manager perceives he has, the less likely is he or she to have his or her staff participate in InnerSource activities which contribute to another business unit.
 - The less transparency and control a line manager has of work done by one of her subordinates, the less likely is she to allow her to contribute.
 - The less formally work in InnerSource is managed and organised, the less likely a line manager who is accustomed to formal processes is to sign off on one of her employees contributing to InnerSource.
 - The more time an associate spends on contributions to an InnerSource project which does not benefit his day-to-day work, the more will the workload for his teammates in his business unit increase.
-- Individual contributors will likely consider participating in InnerSource as an opportunity to enhance their professional network within the company and to gain knowledege and experience in the technical area of her contributions.
+- Individual contributors will likely consider participating in InnerSource as an opportunity to enhance their professional network within the company and to gain knowledge and experience in the technical area of her contributions.

 ## Solution